phansch/philhansch.net/_posts/2013-11-17-hackership-week1.md

 ## Thursday ##

 Thursday started off with me forgetting about BetaBreakfast.
 Luckily, I was still on time to see the demos.
 The first one was Somewhere.
 On Somewhere you can <q>Discover how interesting people around the world actually work.</q> Their mission is to give people a glimpse into other people's work and give them an idea if they want to work there.
 The second demo was by Makeapoint which aims to provide an alternative to text-based discussion forums.
-The third was by [tran.sl](http://tran.sl/) which is a platform that aims to be a marketplace for translators.
+The third was by tran.sl (link broken) which ~~is~~ was a platform that aims to be a marketplace for translators.

 Once BetaBreakfast was over, I started working on the tutorial again.
 At some point I got stuck for an hour or two because the database was acting weird.
 I am still not sure about the cause.
 Eventually I rolled back to a previous commit where it worked again.